Review at a Glance

 Overall: 4.4 / 5

-After four months of daily use, the iSpring WGB32B has done exactly what I bought it to do: stripped chlorine from my water, caught sediment, and not blown up.
-It's not perfect; the missing gauges, weak wrench, and finicky O-rings are real annoyances.
-But at $249 for a 3-stage Big Blue system with a solid bracket and 100k-gallon capacity, I'd buy it again.
+The iSpring WGB32B does what a whole house carbon system is meant to do: strips chlorine, catches sediment, and holds up in service.
+It's not perfect — the missing gauges, weak wrench, and finicky O-rings are real annoyances.
+But at $249 for a 3-stage Big Blue system with a solid bracket and 100k-gallon capacity, it's a strong budget pick.
 Just budget another $50 for accessories.

 For most municipal-water homeowners reading this iSpring whole house water filter review, this is the right "first serious filter" purchase.
 It punches above its price and the 1-year warranty has been honored every time I've asked.